schachmett/gxps/README.md

 $ sudo apt install python3 pip3 libffi6 python3-gi
 ```

-GXPS is not yet on PyPI, but will soon be available via pip:
+GXPS is available via pip (don't use sudo!):

 ```shell
 $ python3 -m pip install gxps
 ```

 Upgrade via `$ python3 -m pip install --upgade gxps`.
+The pip installation also puts a `.desktop` file into the `$HOME/.local/share/applications` directory, so it should appear as a normal installed application.

 ### Windows